When You Gonna Learn: Music video

-A music video was shot for "When You Gonna Learn".
-It was directed by Morgan Lawley and interspersed artistic shots of lead singer Jay Kay as well as footage of the band playing while graphic stock footage of animals being experimented on and whaling operations are intercut within the video.
+A music video directed by Morgan Lawley was shot for "When You Gonna Learn".
+It has symbolic shots of lead singer Jay Kay being restrained and suffering as an allusion to the suffering of animals.
+This is accentuated by intercut graphic stock footage of animals being experimented on, seals being clubbed, and whaling operations.
+Other consequential historical events such as Nazism and the Fall of the Berlin Wall are also included.
 The original version was banned from MTV because of the confronting imagery; it was replaced with a "cleaner" edit.
 The uncut video can be viewed on YouTube.
 When Kay talked about the video in an interview, he stated that it had been his intention to make an intense 'shock video', depicting various experiments done on animals, whaling operations, and the Nazis, all in the most negative light: "I remember I did the video in America, and I remember the video got banned—you know, the video got banned.
 Well, because I just went to Greenpeace and just took loads of footage of stuff... stuff that I just didn't think was right.
-So, well, they [the American censors] said, 'Hey, we can't play that; it's got, like, the Nazi party in there—we can't play that' ".
+So, well, they [the American censors] said, 'Hey, we can't play that; it's got, like, the Nazi party in there—we can't play that'".
 He also said in 1993 that "I wasn't trying to compare it to environmental issues.
 But I put in those images of the Holocaust because if you can't see that Nazism is on the rise, if you don't remind people, then it's just going to come back."

+Impact and legacy

+In 1994, NME featured "When You Gonna Learn" in their "Top ten vibin' modern soul-jazz masterstrokes that every 'face' should own", writing: "It would all go horribly wrong later of course (post Acid jazz, bien sur), but here Jason Kaye [sic] is marvellous, warbling about hearing the news and predicting imminent nuclear destruction like the half-hatted, honey-voiced Ealing Nostradamus he unquestionably was.
+For a bit."